Aggre7/Aggre7/README.md

 - 💬 Ask me about Javascript and Compilers :sweat_smile:

-- ⚡ Fun fact: I urge you to explore the rabbit hole that is the relationship between compiler bootstrapping and explainable AI(Model Distillation)....
+- ⚡ On my spare time I love exploring the rabbit hole that is the relationship between compiler bootstrapping and explainable AI(Model Distillation)....

 ## 🛠️ Technologies and Tools I use: